forester-bt/forester/docs/src/sim.md

 # Simulation

 Forester provides a conception to execute the given tree, replacing the actions to stubs.
-The major intention is to test the tree behaviour and test all branches under the specific conditions without coding the implementations at all.
+The major intention is to test the tree behavior and test all branches under the specific conditions without coding the implementations at all.
 The profile enables to mix in the specific state of blackboard, trace the changes and visualize the tree.